fabarrios/Class2020/Libraries.md

 # The recommended libraries
-This is a list (incomlete most probably) of R libraries (packages) that we will be using to work and solve the exmples.
-Can be installed like R packages. tidyverse devtools car rms
+This is a list (incomplete most probably) of R libraries (packages) that we will be using to work and solve the examples.
+Can be installed like R packages.<br>
+tidyverse<br>
+devtools
+car
+rms